 Who is most at risk?

-- Male drivers are more likely to be involved, seriously hurt, or fatally injured in a crash than their female counterparts.
+- Male teen drivers are more likely to be involved, seriously injured, or killed in a car crash than their female counterparts.

 Incapacitating & Fatal Injuries